nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingIdentity.SetSteamID(ulong steamID)` sets Steam ID.

-`NetworkingIdentity.EqualsTo(ref NetworkingIdentity identity)` checks if two identities are identical.

 #### NetworkingMessage
 Contains marshalled data of networking message.

 `NetworkingMessage.identity` identifier of a sender.

-`NetworkingMessage.userData` user-supplied data set using `NetworkingSockets.SetConnectionUserData()` function.
+`NetworkingMessage.connectionUserData` user-supplied connection data that set using `NetworkingSockets.SetConnectionUserData()` function.

 `NetworkingMessage.timeReceived` local timestamp when the message was received.